On Leadership

 Jeanne M. Liedtka is a faculty member at the University of Virginia's Darden School of Business and co-author of The Catalyst: How YOU Can Become an Extraordinary Growth Leader.

-Jeffrey Pfeffer is the Thomas D. Dee II Professor of Organizational Behavior at the Graduate School of Business, Stanford University.
+Jeffrey Pfeffer is the Thomas D. Dee II Professor of Organizational Behavior at the Graduate School of Business, Stanford University, and author of the Sept.
+2010 book, POWER: Why Some People Have it and Others Don’t.

 Jim Kouzes is the Dean’s Executive Professor of Leadership, Leavey School of Business, Santa Clara University, and the coauthor with Barry Posner of the internationally award-winning and best-selling book, The Leadership Challenge.